 Definition of the term (“What is an audit?”)

-An audit checks, if the requirements, processes, and guidelines meet prescribed standards or norms.
-Due to the high significance of quality, audits are often conducted as part of a quality management.
+An audit checks whether requirements, processes and guidelines comply with required standards or norms.
+Due to the high significance of quality, audits are often carried out as part of a quality management.
 This differentiates between two types of audits within the static and dynamic quality management.

 On the one hand, there are audits with validating character within the static quality management, which provide proofs for the contractual agreements and which are only conducted once.
 On the other hand, there are audits taking up on development trends in the dynamic quality management, which provide the originators of changes with clear feedback on the effects of the implemented measures.